phamvanhung2e123/switch_point/README.md

 ### Query cache
 `Model.cache` and `Model.uncached` enables/disables query cache for both
-readonly connection and writable connection.
+slave connection and writable connection.

 switch_point also provide a rack middleware `SwitchPoint::QueryCache` similar to `ActiveRecord::QueryCache`.
 It enables query cache for all models using